abrie/game-off-2013/README.md

 A #ggo13 entry.
 The result of a constantly changing mind.

-*** note: Bugs have been discovered post-deadline.
-The consequence of not testing the application across browsers and operating systems.
+**_Regrettable cross-browser bugs were discovered post-deadline.
+The consequence of a naive testing strategy._**

 ## The Game
 In this game you chase a Strawman around by solving [8-puzzles](http://en.wikipedia.org/wiki/15_puzzle).
 A solved 8-puzzle turns into a Jumphole through which you pass a Jingleball.
 The first puzzle you see has been solved for you as a model.
 Click the center hole and the Jingleball will begin a Jump Sequence.
 The Jingleball will Jangle after a number of Jumps.
 If the Jangle occurs in the same scene as the Strawman then a point is earned and the level advances with an additional scene.
 You can switch between scenes using the left/right arrows keys or the A/D of WASD.
 Be warned that the Jump Sequence will be blocked if the destination puzzle is unsolved.
 That'll cost you a point.
 And you should know that the Jangleball fizzles out if it runs out of jumps.
 That'll also cost a point.
 [Play the game](http://abrie.github.io/game-off-2013/).